Shopify/krane/README.md

 }'
 ```

-For all conditions, `path` must be a valid JsonPath expression that points to a given field in the custom resource's spec. `value` is the value that must be present at `path` in order to fulfill a condition.
+For all conditions, `path` must be a valid JsonPath expression that points to a field in the custom resource's status. `value` is the value that must be present at `path` in order to fulfill a condition.
 For a deployment to be successful, _all_ `success_conditions` must be fulfilled.
-Conversely, it is sufficient for _any one of_ `failure_conditions` to be fulfilled in order to mark the deploy as failed.
+Conversely, the deploy will be marked as failed if _any one of_ `failure_conditions` is fulfilled.

 **Warning:**

-You **must** ensure that your custom resource controller sets `.status.observedGeneration` to `.metadata.generation` of the monitored resource once its sync is complete.
-If this does not happen, kubernetes-deploy will not check success or failure conditions and the deploy will timeout.
+You **must** ensure that your custom resource controller sets `.status.observedGeneration` to match the observed `.metadata.generation` of the monitored resource once its sync is complete.
+If this does not happen, kubernetes-deploy will not check success or failure conditions and the deploy will time out.

 ### Example

-As an example, observe the following default rollout configuration.
-You can use this default by setting `kubernetes-deploy.shopify.io/instance-rollout-conditions: "true"` on the *CRD* that defines the custom resources you wish to monitor.
-This will create a rollout configuration identical to this specification:
+As an example, the following is the default configuration that will be used if you set `kubernetes-deploy.shopify.io/cr-instance-rollout-conditions: "true"` on the CRD that defines the custom resources you wish to monitor:

 ```
 '{